BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-29-android-apktool-decompiling.md

 ## Finding the source of the issue by iteration

-I haven't told you yet about `apktool`'s greatest strength: its ability to **recompile** an APK from the `smali` sources it has decompiled!
+We haven't talked about `apktool`'s greatest strength yet: its ability to **recompile** an APK from the `smali` sources it has decompiled!
 This means we can effectively decompile an APK, make modifications to its low-level code, recompile and run it.

 This proved really useful during our investigation.
 Since we have one directory with our APK in a bad state, and one directory with our APK in a good state, we can process by elimination to point out exactly which **single class**, when modified, causes our bug.

 In our case, a useful workflow was to start with a suspect—let's say we think instrumenting the OkHttp classes might have caused the bug.

 1. Copy the OkHttp classes from the "bad" APK, and only those, to our "good" APK.
 2. Recompile and run the app.
 3. Does the bug occur?
     - If it does, then that means it is caused by the instrumentation of at least one of the OkHttp classes.
 We can go through this process again, this time by selecting only a subset of OkHttp's classes, and check if the bug still occurs, etc.
     - If it doesn't, revert the OkHttp classes and try again with another suspect.